omniosorg/omniosorg.github.io/download.md

 # OmniOSce Downloads

-Even-numbered releases of OmniOSce are stable and odd-numbered releases are unstable (bloody).
-See [stable vs. bloody](/about/stablevsbloody.html) for more information on the difference between them.

-Refer to the [release schedule page](/schedule.html) for details regarding the following versions and end-of-support dates.
+Even-numbered releases of OmniOSce are stable and odd-numbered releases are unstable (bloody); see [stable vs. bloody](/about/stablevsbloody.html) for more information on the differences between them.
+Our [release schedule](/schedule.html) has more information on the versions below and their end-of-support dates.

-We also provide public [Amazon Machine Images (AMIs)](/setup/aws.html) for some regions.

-All OmniOS releases are for the x86-64 architecture only.
+> All OmniOS releases are for the x86-64 architecture only.

 Please refer to the [installation walk-through](/setup/freshinstall.html) for more information on how to install a fresh system.